never-lang/never/docs/index.md

 }
 ```

-List comprehension may also return lambda functions.
+List comprehension may also invoke other functions.

 ```swift
 func cl() -> [_] -> float